-Fierce warriors, Druid priests, and intricate artwork are all part of a mysterious yet enduring culture that got its start deep in European pre-history.
+Fierce warriors, Druid priests, and intricate artwork are part of a mysterious yet enduring culture that got its start in European pre-history.

 The first prehistoric people to emerge from obscurity in central Europe, the Celts were a warrior society made up of small rival clans.
 They were hospitable, fond of feasting and drinking as much as they were of quarreling and warfare, and prized the songs of the bards as well as the holy oak of the Druids.

-In around 650 BC, the Celts started raiding the Greeks and Etruscans, where they became known for their superior weaponry, including chainmail, a unique sword design, and for their fortiﬁed towns called oppida (below).
-These fortifcations were made up of a wall of horizontally laid timbers filled with stones, and a dry-stone outer wall that contained storehouses, workshops, and shrines.
-With such highly organized defensive dwellings, the Celts were prepared to survive contact with even the most formidable rivals.
+In around 650 BC, the Celts started raiding the Greeks and Etruscans, where they became known for their superior weaponry, chainmail, a unique sword design, and their fortiﬁed towns called oppida (below).

 Over the next few centuries, the Celts expanded into central France, the Iberian Peninsula, Britain, Eastern Europe, and even Italy.
 In 387 BC, Celtic tribes sacked and plundered Rome and by 279 BC, they had raided the shrine of the Greek oracle at Delphi.
 By the third century, they were serving as mercenaries in Greece, Anatolia, and Egypt.
 Even Julius Caesar battled the ferocious Celts in Gaul in the first century.
 By the end of the century, though, their power on the continent had given way to Rome’s rising inﬂuence and the incursions of the Germanic peoples from across the Danube.

-When the Romans mounted a second invasion of Britain in 43 AD, they found some of the Celtic tribes to be friendly but under the leadership of the priestly Druids and Queen Boudicca, in 61 AD the Celts rebelled.
+When the Romans mounted a second invasion of Britain in 43 AD, they found some of the Celtic tribes to be friendly but under the leadership of the Druids and the fierce Queen Boudicca.
+Then in 61 AD, the Celts rebelled.
 In retaliation, the Romans killed 80,000 Celts and sacked the Druids’ holy island of Anglesey.
 Just 60 years later, the invading Romans marched north and built Hadrian's Wall in 122 AD as a bulwark against the indigenous tribes.

 After a few centuries of skirmishes and invasions, the Romans were forced to withdraw most of their troops from Britain.
 From that point on, the Celts in Britain were ruled by rival warlords and was repeatedly attacked by the Picts and Germanic tribes.
 They even requested the return of Roman forces to help support their efforts to maintain a political stability in the region, but to no avail.